MrReddington-216/adrenaljunkie29/README.md

 ##Today I posted a query of a filtered search of all customers by their ID number in this case greater than 20.
 Then I ordered them in descending order by country starting with the bottom of the alphabet up to A.

+#Today I uploaded a website named MYHTML about marijuana.
+It showed me the benefits of how to create a webpage.